 Common mistakes

-• Assuming APTs only use zero-day vulnerabilities; most exploit known unpatched vulnerabilities, weak segmentation, and broken credentials.
+- Assuming APTs only use zero-day vulnerabilities; most chain known unpatched CVEs, weak segmentation and reused credentials.

-• Not actively hunting for APT indicators; waiting for antivirus alerts is passive.
-Behavioral analysis in EDR and threat hunting are essential.
+- Not actively hunting for APT indicators: waiting for antivirus or a generic alert to fire is a passive posture.
+Behavioural analysis in EDR and scheduled threat hunting are essential.

-• Underestimating dwell time: if an APT entered six months ago, assuming a two-month-old patch is sufficient is incorrect; historical log searches are mandatory.
+- Underestimating dwell time: if an APT entered six months ago, assuming a two-month-old patch is enough is wrong; historical log searches and DFIR validation are mandatory.

 Related services